mistermicheels/markdown-notes-tree/README.md

 ## Subdirectory titles

-If you specify a custom title for a subdirectory, it will be preserved and it will be used in the tree instead of the name of the subdirectory.
+By default, the generated `README.md` files for subdirectories use the subdirectory's name as title.
+If you change this into a custom title, that custom title will be preserved and it will be used in the tree instead of the name of the subdirectory.

 ## Command line arguments